Campground Policies

 1. Due to the possibility of introducing foreign insects onto our property we cannot allow the bringing in of your own firewood, pallets or other scrap wood products.

-2. Firewood is available to purchase at the store.
-The nearby forest is private property and the taking of wood products from these areas is not allowed.
+3. The nearby forest is private property and the taking of wood products from these areas is not allowed.
 You can purchase your wood by the cord if you desire and delivery to your site will be arranged.
 Please place all wood orders one week in advance if possible.
-Cash and Carry of bundled wood is available at the store during open hours.
-All campfires must be completely extinguished before leaving your site and please do not leave campfires unattended.
+Cash and carry of bundled wood is available at the store during open hours.

 Garbage